 – JunKoo Kim, CEO and Founder, Line Webtoon (Src)

-Since the launching of Webtoon on a global level, Naver has garnered 18 million readers by the year 2016 and announced that the global readers are higher than Korean readers (i.e. 16 million) by experimenting with sponsored content partnerships and advertising strategies.
+Since launching Webtoon on a global level, Naver has garnered 18 million readers by the year 2016 and announced that the global readers are higher than Korean readers (i.e., 16 million) by experimenting with sponsored content partnerships and advertising strategies.